Ierdna100/luaCompiler/README.md

 # Usage:

-To add a project, run:
+To add a project, or update a project's directories or build filename, run:

 ```
 npm run add [PROJECT NAME] [SOURCE DIRECTORY] [BUILD DIRECTORY] [BUILD FILENAME]